istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

 ## Verifying the installation
 {{< tip >}}
-Note that istio-egressgateway is not present by default if you have used Helm to install.
+Note that istio-egressgateway is not present by default if you used Helm to install.
 {{< /tip>}}

 1. To ensure the following Kubernetes services are deployed: `istio-citadel`,